 The NSACF may be responsible for one or more S-NSSAIs.
 For one S-NSSAI there may be one or multiple NSACFs deployed in a network (a PLMN or a SNPN) as follows:

-If the network is configured with a single NSAC service area, there is a single NSACF configured with the maximum number of UEs per network slice and/or the maximum number of PDU Sessions per network slice, which are valid in the network.
+If a PLMN or SNPN is configured with a single NSAC service area, there is a single NSACF configured with the maximum number of UEs per network slice and/or the maximum number of PDU Sessions per network slice, which are valid in the network.
+In this case there is no need to provision any NSAC Service Area Identifier value in the PLMN or SNPN.

-If the network is configured with multiple NSAC service areas, an NSACF may be deployed on a NSAC service area basis, which can be one NSACF instance or one NSACF Set.
-There are three multiple NSAC architecture options:
+If a PLMN or SNPN is configured with multiple NSAC service areas, an NSACF may be deployed on a NSAC service area basis, which can be one NSACF instance or one NSACF Set.
+There are three NSAC architecture options:

-Option 1: non-Hierarchal NSAC architecture.
+Option 1: non-Hierarchical NSAC architecture.
 In this architecture, independent NSACFs are deployed in every NSAC service area.
 There is no interaction between the NSACFs deployed in different NSAC service areas.
-Each NSACF is configured with the maximum number of UEs per network slice and/or the maximum number of PDU Sessions which are valid in the NSAC service area (see clause 5.15.11.1 for more details).
+Each NSACF is configured with the maximum number of UEs per network slice and/or the maximum number of PDU Sessions which are valid in the NSAC service area (see clauses 5.15.11.1.1 and 5.15.11.2.1 for more details).

 Option 2: Centralized NSAC architecture.
 In this architecture, a single centralized NSACF is deployed in the network to handle admissions in all NSAC service areas.
 The centralized NSACF is configured with the total number of UEs per network slice and the maximum number of PDU Sessions for the entire PLMN.
 NSAC Requests from AMF or SMF to the single centralized NSCAF in this case includes the NSAC service area of the NF consumer if multiple NSAC service areas are deployed in PLMN.

 Option 3: Hierarchical NSAC architecture is deployed in the network.
-There are two roles of NSACF and interaction between them may be required (see clause 5.15.11.1a for more details):
+There are two roles of NSACF and interaction between them may be required (see clauses 5.15.11.1.2 and 5.15.11.2.2 for more details):

 Primary NSACF, controls and distributes of the maximum number of UEs and/or the maximum number of PDU Sessions for other NSACF(s) deployed in different NSAC service Area.
 The Primary NSACF handles overall NSAC for an S-NSSAI at the global level (i.e. it is ultimately responsible for the NSAC for an S-NSSAI).